ChristosSmiliotopoulos/Python_Evtx_Analyzer/README.md

 This is .v1 of my newly created python analyzer, named Python_Evtx_Analyzer(PeX - v1) for .evtx files.
-With this portable and versatile chunk of code, the entries of Windows Event Logger and Sysmon .evtx files could be enumerated to reveal the existence or not of possible Lateral Movement Attacks over Small Office Home Office (SOHO) Networks.
+With this portable and versatile chunk of code, the entries of Windows Event Logger and Sysmon .evtx files could be enumerated through dedicated filtering, to reveal the existence or not of possible Lateral Movement Attacks over Small Office Home Office (SOHO) Networks.
 Along with .v1 of our python script, the analyzer is going to be initialized under the hood to identify the possibility of malicious Lateral Movement Attacks.
 All the associated filters are based on previous work done on the Sysmon config.xml file custom rules.
 What is special with this beta version of the python .evtx files analyzer is its independence from operating system platforms, namely Windows, macOS and any distribution of Linux OS.
 This would be analyzed thoroughly to the relevant README file which will accompany the distributed .py script on GitHub.

 The source code and supporting material of Python_Evtx_Analyzer(PeX - v1) is available on https://github.com/ChristosSmiliotopoulos/Python_Evtx_Analyzer.git.

 # Setup